Livingston, Guatemala: African palm oil

-There is a large demand within Guatemala and some of its neighbors for edible oils and fats, which would explain how the African palm oil became so prevalent in the country in detriment of other oils, and which has allowed new companies associated to large capitals in a new investment phase that can be found particularly in some territories that form the Northern Transversal Strip of Guatemala.
-The investors are trying to turn Guatemala into one of the main palm oil exporters, in spite of the decline on its international price.
+There is high demand in Guatemala and some of its neighbors for edible oils and fats, which explains how the African palm oil became so popular in the country to the detriment of other oils, and which has allowed new companies associated to capitalize a new investment phase that can be found particularly in some of the territories that form the Northern Transversal Strip of Guatemala.
+The investors are trying to turn Guatemala into one of the main palm oil exporters, in spite of the decline of its international price.
 The most active region is found in Chisec and Cobán, in Alta Verapaz Department; Ixcán in Quiché Department, and Sayaxché, Petén Department, where Palmas del Ixcán, S.A.
 (PALIX) is located, both with its own plantation and those of subcontractors.
 Another active region is that of Fray Bartolomé de las Casas and Chahal in Alta Verapaz Department; El Estor and Livingston, Izabal Department; and San Luis, Petén, where Naturaceites operates.